Four Times of the Day: Notes

 a.
-Ireland and Paulson both put the clock at 6.55 am, though the original painting shows 7.05 am.
+Ireland and Paulson both put the clock at 6:55 a.m., though the original painting shows 7:05 a.m.
 The difference is due to the reversal of the image.

 In 1708, E. Hatton recorded the inscription below the clock as Ex hoc Momento pendat Eternitas in his New View of London and did not mention a figure above it.
 The date 1715 is shown on the clock-case in the 1717 volume of Vitruvius Britannicus, so perhaps indicates the clock had been replaced and the inscription changed to Sic transit gloria mundi as shown here.

 b.
 Battle of the Paintings is Hogarth's take on Swift's The Battle of the Books.

 c.
 Hogarth's works indicate that cats were not common pets in London during his lifetime.
 They are often depicted suffering the consequences of the life of a vagabond on the streets, in contrast to dogs which are normally shown reflecting the feelings of their masters or good-naturedly testing the limits of society (one notable exception is the first plate of The Four Stages of Cruelty in which the cruelty of society is reflected by the torture of the faithful dog).